-I am a new assistant professor in the School of Biological Sciences at Washington State University.
+I am an assistant professor in the School of Biological Sciences at Washington State University.
 Our lab’s research is focused on the ecology and evolution of plant-microbial interactions, particularly within the context of environmental change (e.g. disturbance, invasions, climate).
-By integrating genomics with manipulative field and greenhouse experiments, we are currently 1) evaluating the role of plant-soil feedbacks in improving, maintaining, or limiting plant community diversity in disturbed ecosystems; 2) testing the efficacy of soil microbial transplants to facilitate the establishment of native prairie plants in invaded grasslands; and 3) investigating specificity in plant-fungal relationships.
+By integrating genomics with manipulative field and greenhouse experiments, we are currently 1) evaluating the role of plant-soil feedbacks in improving, maintaining, or limiting plant community diversity in disturbed ecosystems; 2) testing the efficacy of soil microbial transplants to facilitate the establishment of native prairie plants in invaded grasslands; and 3) investigating specificity in plant-mycorrhizal fungal relationships.

 We are actively building our Soil Microbial Ecology lab on the Tri-Cities campus and are looking for motivated undergraduate and graduate students to join our team.
 If you’re interested in pursuing research in soil microbial ecology, plant-mycorrhizal interactions, microbiomes, or restoration ecology, please email email@example.com